-Over the last 5 years, We Are Hairy People has been committed to improving all areas of our work to ensure we are as ethical as we can be.
+Over the last 10 years, We Are Hairy People has been committed to improving all areas of our work to ensure we are as ethical as we can be.
 These areas are outlined below, spanning from working conditions of garment makers, through to our heart as a social enterprise.

 The Clothing: We Are Hairy People paint on to clothing made by reputable companies, who are members of or certified by independent organisations such as the Fair Wear Foundation, FSC, Oeko-Tex, WRAP & GOTS.
 These certifications mean that the garments are created under more than ethical working conditions, where workers at all levels of manufacture or 'in the supply chain' from plantation to warehouse are paid fairly and looked after well.
-Furthermore, renewable energy is used in the factories, as well as the garments being made Organic to reduce pollution and save on mass water waste.
-Please check out the following brands from whom we buy in our blank clothing: StanleyStella | Continental | Earth Positive
+From the members monitored by the Fair Wear Foundation, we choose those who are accredited within the top category- ‘leader’.

 Animal welfare: No animals, animal testing nor animal products are used in either the painting studio in Bristol or by our trusted suppliers.
-Furthermore, the WAHP team are all vegan or vegetarian.

 The Next Step: We have now switched to 100% organic and recycled materials, to reduce worldwide water consumption, and reduce pollution.
 However, we're mostly passionate about customers sending in their own wardrobe pieces to be painted, or something they've found in a charity shop, and saving imperfect brand clothes from going to landfill.

 In 2020 we increased awareness of our custom pieces and the option to send in clothing, so as to push that aspect of our work forward and decrease buying new items in for painting, even though they’re sustainably made, we want to up cycle more clothing.